harleauxcarrera/yelpCamp/ReadMe.md

       (^^ can also be made in the terminal but easier this way ^^)

 Env Vars are good bcthey are not exposed they are hidden - good for serurity

+fix env var : not working when try to use a var = url mongoose.connect(url) have to use hardcoded mongolab URI

+Wednesday Jan 24th

+  Clean up site and push to heroku master